sanderhartveld/placefoldingmarks/README.md

 # Place Folding Marks

-Place Folding Marks Qgis plugin that adds or replaces folding marks in a layout.
+Development and distribution repository for the Place Folding Marks Qgis plugin that adds or replaces folding marks in a layout.

 # Plugin homepage and documentation
 https://sanderhartveld.github.io/placefoldingmarks_pages/